Aspen Institute Recognizes WKCTC as Finalist with Distinction in 2021 Prize

 A proud member of the Kentucky Community and Technical College System (KCTCS), WKCTC is one of the most-recognized colleges in the history of the Aspen Prize.
 The college was an Aspen Prize Finalist with Distinction in 2011 and 2015, and a finalist in 2013 and 2017.

 "Being a Finalist with Distinction for the Aspen Institute College Excellence Program demonstrates West Kentucky Community and Technical College's high standards and commitment to students." said Dr. Paul Czarapata, KCTCS president, "The entire KCTCS family is proud of the extraordinary team at WKCTC."

 Kentucky Lt.
 Governor Jacqueline Coleman sent a message of praise to the WKCTC Community.
 "Congratulations to West Kentucky Community and Technical College on being named a finalist for the 2021 Aspen Prize for Community College Excellence!"
 Coleman said.
 "As the only college in Kentucky to make this prestigious list, WKCTC's award is an award for all of Team Kentucky."

 In offering congratulations to the Aspen Prize finalists today, U.S. Secretary of Education Miguel Cardona said, "Each of your institutions is helping to transform the lives of a diverse and deserving group of students.
 This year's finalists are an impressive roster of innovative and inclusive institutions that put student success at the core of all they do."

 The Aspen Prize is generously funded by Ascendium Education Group, Joyce Foundation, and Siemens Foundation.

-- Ten Community Colleges Named Finalist for the $1 Million Aspen Prize for Community College Excellence
+West Kentucky Community and Technical College Is Named One of 10 National Finalists For $1 Million Aspen Prize for Community College Excellence